 I am not a marriage expert, I just want to make that clear.
 God knows in the 17 years I have been with my husband we’ve argued – often biblically – thrown tantrums (sadly me, not him) and even lived on separate continents for five whole months.
+But the secret to good sex during the menopause?
+I’ll come to that.

 We’re from completely different cultures (I’m English, he’s South American, raised in New York) and we disagree on pretty much everything you may care to mention: from religion to politics to discipline and where to holiday to the ultimate end result of a cooked potato (me, roasted, him, mashed).